Sky News

 The Great Debate (2021-2022, Studio F)

-• Trevor Phillips presented an audience discussion show… where the audience is at home.
+• Trevor Phillips presented an audience discussion show… but with a twist.

-• VR & AR used together with a real set
+• VR (Green screen virtual video wall) & AR (ceiling replacement and floor graphics) used together with a real set

 • Originally started during Covid restrictions, hence why everyone is so far apart - and why the audience is at home!